morph::vec (fixed-size mathematical vector)

 Comparison operators

 The default comparison in std::array is a lexicographic comparison.
 This means that if the first element in a first array is less than the first element in a second array, then the first array is less than the second array regardless of the values in the remaining elements.
 This is not useful when the array is interpreted as a mathematical vector.
 In this case, an appropriate comparison is probably vector magnitude comparison (i.e comparing their lengths).
-Another useful comparison is elementwise comparison where one vector may be considered to be less than another if each of its elements is less than the corresonding other element.
+Another useful comparison is element-wise comparison where one vector may be considered to be less than another if each of its elements is less than the corresponding element in the other.
 That is to say v1 < v2 if v1[i] < v2[i] for all i.
-Both vector magnitude and elementwise comparison can be applied to a morph::vec and a scalar.
+Both vector magnitude and element-wise comparison can be applied to a morph::vec and a scalar.

 In morph::vec I’ve implemented the following comparisons.
-Note that the default is not lexicographic comparison and that some comparisions could still be implemented.
+Note that the default is not lexicographic comparison and that some comparisons could still be implemented.

 v1 < v2 v1.lexical_lessthan (v2) v1.length_lessthan (v2) v1 < v2